Cloudslab/iQuantum/README.md

 ## Main Features
-The iQuantum project aims to boost research in quantum software and systems, particularly focusing on resource management, job scheduling, and hybrid quantum-classical task orchestration in quantum computing environments that integrate edge and cloud resources.
+The iQuantum project aims to boost research in quantum software and systems, particularly focusing on resource management, job scheduling, qubit mapping, and task orchestration in quantum computing environments that integrate cloud-based resources.
 - Modeling quantum computing environments with cloud-based resources: Quantum Datacenters (QDatacenter), Quantum Computers (QNode), Quantum Tasks (Qulet), and Quantum Broker (QBroker).
 - Modeling qulet scheduling algorithms for quantum computing environments.
 - Modeling qubit mapping algorithms for quantum computing environments.

 ## Installation
 The downloaded package contains all the source code and examples for iQuantum.
 The installation and execution process is similar to CloudSim 6.0.

-More details will be updated soon.
+## Examples
+The package contains several examples that demonstrate the use of iQuantum.
+The examples are located in the `org.iquantum.examples` package.

 ## Contributing
 Pull requests are welcome.